 The main difference between LinkedIn posts and articles is length.
 While posts are limited to 1,300 characters, articles offer space for up to 125,000 characters.
 The feature allows companies to post directly to LinkedIn, sharing similar content to what they would on their website’s blog or in a publication.

 Why post a blog directly on LinkedIn instead of just sharing a link to your website?
 The answer is two-fold.
 First, LinkedIn articles always perform better than posts sharing links to another site.
-LinkedIn has incentive to prioritize content that it hosts above links that take users to another website.
+LinkedIn has incentive to prioritise content that it hosts above links that take users to another website.
 For one content creator, reposting blogs natively on LinkedIn generated an extra 500+ views per article.

 Your article won’t gain any traction if it’s not useful to your audience.
 Consider sharing company news and updates, highlighting your company expertise or answering frequently asked questions from customers.
 You can also build the piece based on a previous LinkedIn post that received high engagement from your followers.
 For instance, if an article you shared on an industry trend or research report performed well, expand on the information to give readers a closer look at the topic.